scribe-project/scribe-project.github.io/README.md

 ## To add a member to the team
 - modify one of `team_members.yml`, `students.yml`, `international_members.yml`, or `alumni*` under `_data`.
 - the corresponding picture must be stored in `images/teampic`
+- if you don't have a picture, you can use `bio-photo.jpg` as placeholder.

 ## To modify the text in any page
 - modify the Markdown files under `_pages`